-The Battery Disconnect Switch is used to control the disconnect relay connected to the battery bank.
+The House Battery Disconnect Switch (labeled "Batt.
+Disc.") is used to control the disconnect relay connected to the battery bank and is typically located in the passenger side console.
 This switch disconnects most loads when placing the coach in storage or when the coach is not in use.
 This is done to prevent the coach batteries from being drained during storage.

-Not all loads are disconnected, and, depending on the coach and its options, some systems may have memory circuits purposely not wired to the disconnect solenoid, including, but not limited to, the LP detector (if equipped), driver memory controls, and other memorybased features.
+Not all loads are disconnected, and, depending on the coach and its options, some systems may have memory circuits purposely not wired to the disconnect solenoid, including, but not limited to, the LP detector (if equipped), driver memory controls, and other memory-based features.